 - 10" medium pan with lid

 - baking sheet

-Pat turkey dry with paper towel and place in a medium bowl.
-Add cumin, spinach, scallion, and half of garlic.
-Season with ½ teaspoon salt and black pepper as desired.
-Using your hands, mix well, then form into 2 equal patties, about 1-inch thick.
+In a medium bowl, combine cumin, spinach, scallion, and half of garlic.
+Season with ½ teaspoon salt and black pepper as desired, then add turkey.
+Using your hands, mix well, then form into 2 equal patties, about 1 inch thick.
 Using your thumb, create a dimple on top of each.

-Heat 1 tablespoon olive oil in a medium pan over medium-high heat.
-When oil is shimmering, add burgers and sear until browned on bottom, 5-6 minutes.
+Heat 2 teaspoons olive oil in a medium pan over medium-high heat.
+When oil is shimmering, add turkey-spinach burgers and sear until browned on bottom, 5-6 minutes.
 Flip burgers, cover pan, and reduce heat to medium.
 Sear until cooked through and no longer pink, 5-6 minutes more.
-Transfer to a plate and set aside to rest for about 5 minutes.
+Transfer burgers to a plate and set aside to rest.

-Layer bun bottoms with turkey spinach burgers and dollop about 2 teaspoons aioli on top of each (adding aioli directly to burgers, rather than spreading on buns, will ensure the buns don't lose that crispy toasting).
+Transfer bun bottoms to serving plates, then layer with turkey-spinach burgers and a spoonful of aioli.
+Finish with bun tops.
 Serve with carrot fries and any remaining aioli alongside for dipping.
 Dig in because it's burger o'clock.